mrkmg/PathFinder/README.md

 First, update your current "nodes" to implement [`ITraversableGraphNode`](PathFinder/Graphs/ITraversableGraphNode.cs).
-When implementing, it is important to make sure `EstimateTo` returns the **best case** cost for the best performance.
+When implementing, it is important to make sure `EstimatedCostTo` returns the **best case** cost for the best performance.
 A decent example can be found in [SimpleWorld.Map.Position](Extras/SimpleWorld/Map/Position.cs).